Jimmy Johnson (American football coach): Miami Dolphins

 After working as a television analyst with Fox Sports for two years and briefly flirting with an offer for the head coaching job of the Philadelphia Eagles in 1994, Johnson joined the Miami Dolphins in 1996, replacing head coach Don Shula, who retired at the end of the 1995 season.
 After a below-expectations year for the Dolphins in 1995, capped off by a blowout loss in the playoffs versus the Buffalo Bills, there was a groundswell among Dolphins fans who wanted Shula to step aside in favor of Johnson.

 Johnson's tenure in Miami did not live up to expectations.
 Johnson won fewer games in his first season than Shula had in his final season (8–8 vs. 9–7).
 Johnson's overall winning percentage at Miami was 55.3% vs. 65.8% for Shula.
-Brian Billick related a story about Johnson in 2019 when each were broadcasters, with the latter stating his advice of how to not go back into coaching unless one had the passion and proper reasons to do so, since plenty of coaches went back without those reasons.
-As related by Billick of what Johnson said, “I was one of them.
+Brian Billick related a story about Johnson in 2019 when each were broadcasters, with the latter stating his advice of not to go back into coaching unless one had the passion and proper reasons to do so, since plenty of coaches went back without those reasons.
+As related by Billick of what Johnson said, "I was one of them.
 I went back for the wrong reasons.
-If you go back for ego, if you go back for money, it’s the wrong reason."
+If you go back for ego, if you go back for money, it's the wrong reason."

 Johnson inherited one of the NFL's best offenses, led by Hall of Fame quarterback Dan Marino; the defense was considered mediocre, though it was ranked 10th in fewest points allowed in 1995.
 As a defensive specialist, Johnson expected to put together a championship defense.
 With complete control over personnel decisions, Johnson and his staff signed several excellent defensive players, drafting future Hall of Famers Jason Taylor and Zach Thomas, and Pro Bowlers Sam Madison, and Patrick Surtain.
-But Johnson's brilliant draft record was blemished by several disappointments, including fifth-round pick running back Cecil Collins, and two first-round picks, running back John Avery and wide receiver Yatil Green.
+But Johnson's draft record was blemished by several disappointments, including fifth-round pick running back Cecil Collins, and two first-round picks, running back John Avery and wide receiver Yatil Green.
 The Dolphins finished 8–8 in 1996 and then 9–7 in 1997, losing to the New England Patriots in the wild card round.
 In 1998, the Dolphins finished 10–6 with the league's best defense, defeated the Buffalo Bills in the wild card round, then were crushed 38–3 by the Denver Broncos in the divisional round.

 In a 1996 interview, Johnson said he did not feel he could ever reach the stature of Shula or Landry, simply because he did not feel able to stay with the job as long as they had: "26 years or so as a head coach.
 I don't think I'll make it that long.
 This is my sixth year as a head coach, and whenever this contract's done, I think I'll probably be done coaching."